Adding Processors and Other Upgrades to a Ford F-150

 Alpine’s PXA-H800 gave Jeff the complete tuning tool he needed to get the great sound he was after.
 He tuned his system by adjusting the processor’s 31-band EQ for each individual channel, and by applying time correction.
 He used the remote to address each frequency and meticulously dialed in the levels until the sound curve smoothed out.

 But it’s not just about achieving a perfect curve — it’s also about how the system sounds and makes him feel.
 Jeff can set up his system in different ways, store the settings as presets, and recall them instantly to hear which one suits him best.

 The PXA-H800 processor takes the output from Jeff’s receiver, cleans it up, and sends it to his amplifiers.
 It also gives him a full suite of digital features for fine-tuning his system.

 Putting all the processing power within reach is the RUX-C800 controller, which Jeff mounted in his dash.
 He left enough cable so he can pull it out of its installed location and access the settings easily.

 In the graph below, we’re using the 7-band parametric EQ in the Alpine receiver, plus the Focal crossover network, to tweak the sound.
 Remember, the RTA is merely a snapshot of what’s going on, so you shouldn’t read too deeply into the individual peaks and valleys here.
 The overall curve is tracking pretty closely with Jeff’s ideal.

 With the processor

-Jeff’s choice of bi-amping the component speakers, combined with the tweaking power and time correction of the PXA-H800 processor, has the soundstage just where he wants it.
+Jeff’s decision to bi-amp the component speakers, combined with the tweaking power and time correction of the PXA-H800 processor, got the soundstage just where he wanted it.
 Now Jeff can picture the band playing out on the hood, right at ear level.
 The time correction makes sure the image shifts enough to put him front and center.

 What did we learn during this round of testing?